 Guns & Ammunition

-- Declare firearms in writing to a customs officer at the point of entry to Canada, using the Non-Resident Firearm Declaration (form RCMP 5589).
+- Declare firearms in writing to a customs officer at the point of entry to Canada using the Non-Resident Firearm Declaration Form (Form RCMP 5589).

-- If there are more than three firearms, a Non-Resident Firearm Declaration Continuation Sheet (form RCMP 5590) should be added.
+- If you have more than three firearms, a Non-Resident Firearm Declaration Continuation Sheet (Form RCMP 5590) should be added.

-– The declaration form should be filled out prior to arrival at the point of entry, in order to save time.
-However, it should not be signed before arriving at the entry point, as a Canada Border Services Agency (CBSA) customs officer must witness the signature.
+- To save time, the declaration form should be filled out prior to arrival at the point of entry.
+However, it should not be signed before arriving at the entry point because a Canada Border Services Agency (CBSA) customs officer must witness the signature.

-- Once the declaration has been confirmed by the CBSA customs officer, it acts as a licence for the owner and it is valid for 60 days.
-The declaration can be renewed for free, providing it is renewed before it expires, by contacting the Chief Firearms Officer (call 1-800-731-4000) of the relevant province or territory.
+- Once the declaration has been confirmed by the CBSA customs officer, it acts as a license and is valid for 60 days.
+The declaration can be renewed for free, providing it is renewed prior to expiration, by contacting the RCMP Chief Firearms Officer of Saskatchewan.

-Pre-processing for non-resident hunters: CBSA pre-processing for non-resident hunters who wish to process their firearm prior to entering Canada (this option is only available if the hunter is coming into Canada through Saskatoon, in other words direct from the United States, landing in Saskatoon)
+Pre-processing for non-resident hunters: CBSA pre-processing for non-resident hunters who wish to process their firearm prior to entering Canada is available only if the hunter is coming into Canada through Saskatoon – in other words, direct from the United States, landing in Saskatoon.

 Non-Resident Firearm Declaration Form (PDF)

 If you have any questions regarding this process, please contact the Canada Border Services Agency office in Saskatoon at 306-975-4755.